google-deepmind/open_spiel/docs/install.md

 ## Summary

 1. Install system packages and download some dependencies.
-Only needs to be run once.
+Only needs to be run once or if you enable some new conditional dependencies (see specific section below).

     ```bash
     ./install.sh